The Annotated Ramsar List: China

 Sichuan Ruoergai Wetland National Nature Reserve.
 02/02/08; Sichuan; 166,570 ha; 33°43'N 102°44'E. Nature Reserve.
 Said to be the largest alpine peat marsh in the world as well as tundra wetland located in the upstream area of the Yellow River and the northeast of Qinghai-Tibet Plateau at 3,422m-3,704m altitude.
 A marsh meadow vegetation provides habitat for 137 bird species including IUCN Red-List species Chai (Cuon alpinus),Yudaihaidiao (Haliaeetus leucoryphus), andHeijinghe or Black-necked Crane (Grus nigricollis), as well as 38 animal species, 3 amphibian species,15 fish species, 3 amphibian species and 362 wild plant species.
 The site is also referred to as the water tower of China, as it serves the important water supply area of upper Yangtze River and Yellow River.
 The site stores peat of 7 billion m3 and has water-holding capability of nearly 10 billion m3.
 It contributes to local climate regulation, water and soil conservation, and aids in reducing green house effects.
 A high touristic place with a unique ecosystem, panoramic plateau landscape, and colorful Tibetan culture with great aesthetic value.
 Desertification and decrease in marsh area have occurred due to global warming and rainfall reduction.
 Ramsar site no. 1731.
 Most recent RIS information: 2008.

 Xi Dongting Lake (Mupinghu) Nature Reserve.
-11/01/02; Hunan; 35,000 ha; 29°01'N 112°05'E. Nature Reserve.
+11/01/02; Hunan; 35,000 ha; 29°01’N 112°05’E. Nature Reserve.
 The important western part of Dongting Lake, comprising open freshwater lake and smaller lakes, some shallow mudflats during low water periods, reed swamp, sphagnum bog, and beaches.
-The site is very important for rare fish, such as Chinese sturgeon (Acipenser sinensis), and birds, such as the threatened Oriental Stork (Ciconia boyciana); in addition it serves as a staging area for many other migrating cranes and storks.
+The site is very important for rare fish, such as the endangered Chinese sturgeon (Acipenser sinensis), and birds, such as the endangered Oriental Stork (Ciconia boyciana); in addition it serves as a staging area for many other migrating cranes and storks.
 Fishing, and increasingly fish-breeding, and livestock grazing are important economic activities dependent upon the site.
-Industrial pollution, unwise fishing practices, and overproduction of reeds are seen as threats.
-Conservation research and education, with assistance from WWF, are increasingly important.
-Because of the extraordinary beauty of the site, with its "deeply green grass and dancing water birds", an increase in ecotourism is being planned for.
+The wetland provides water to over 90,000 people and 10 local industries.
+Conservation research and education have been developed in collaboration with WWF.
+The construction of the Three Gorges Dam on the Yangtze River has impacted the wetland through a change in hydrological conditions and sedimentation.
 Ramsar site no. 1154.
-Most recent RIS information: 2001.
+Most recent RIS information: 2008.

 Xingkai Lake National Nature Reserve.
 11/01/02; Heilongjiang; 222,488 ha; 45°17'N 132°32'E. National Nature Reserve.
+UNESCO Biosphere Reserve.
 A complex wetland system including grassland, marshes, lakes, and forests, contiguous with Russia to the south across the Songacha River.
-The site, at the northern end of the large lake, provides important breeding habitat for a number of bird species protected in China, and some 65 fish species and more than 460 higher plant species are present.
-A transboundary nature reserve agreement (including joint training) was established in 1992 with the Khank Nature Reserve in Russia, with the help of the International Crane Foundation, and another in 1996 for management of the whole Xingkai Lake.
-The reserve joined the North East Asian Crane Site Network in 1997.
-Four ecotourism resorts drew 500,000 visitors from China and abroad in 2000.
+The site, at the northern end of the large lake, provides important breeding habitat for a number of globally threatened species, including the endangered Grus japonensis, and some 65 fish species and more than 460 higher plant species are present.
+Every spring, about 1200 migratory cranes of 5 species stopover at the site.
+A transboundary nature reserve agreement (including joint training) was established in 1992 with the Khanka Nature Reserve in Russia, with the help of the International Crane Foundation, and another in 1996 for management of the whole Xingkai Lake.
+Since 2007, the two reserves cooperate to monitor water quality and waterfowl across the border.
 Ramsar site no. 1155.
-Most recent RIS information: 2001.
+Most recent RIS information: 2008.

 Xianghai.
 31/03/92; Jilin; 105,467 ha; 44º02'N 122º41'E. Nature Reserve; Crane Network Site.
 A system of freshwater marshes, lakes, wet grassland and a linked series of irrigation canals, fed by three major rivers.
 The site includes sand dunes, plantations, cultivated land and reservoirs subject to spring flooding.
 At least 30 species of mammals are found here and the area is important for breeding, wintering and staging waterbirds.
 15,000 permanent inhabitants cultivate various crops, raise livestock and, in winter, cut reeds for the paper industry.
 Ramsar site no. 548.
 Most recent RIS information: 1997.